InterplanetarCodebase/six_dof_spatial_manipulator/README.md

     From the left extension panel, search and install the ROS extension (from Microsoft)

-    Switch to pre-release version after the ROS extension installation.
+    Switch to the pre-release version after the ROS extension installation.

     It should look like this: